Eric Ramsey, Associate Dean for Student Life

 Welcome to Of Note.
-Here you'll find notes, advice and recommendations from Eric Ramsey, Dean of Student Life.
+Here you'll find notes, advice and recommendations from Eric Ramsey, Associate Dean for Student Life.
 We hope that you'll find these posts interesting, informative and helpful as you prepare to arrive on campus in the fall.

 As always, please reach out if you have any questions and check back regularly for more!